A beginner's guide to functional methods in particle physics: Introduction

 Functional methods encompass several systems of equations in quantum field theories.
 Their nonperturbative nature makes them particularly useful for studying situations where perturbative methods fail.
 Thus, they are used in many areas of physics, among them particle physics, condensed matter physics, and quantum gravity.
 One strength is their ability to provide insights into the underlying mechanisms of physical systems, while they also allow for quantitative calculations.

-In this chapter I provide an overview over the different types of functional methods used in modern particle physics research and how they are applied in practice.
+In this article I provide an overview over the different types of functional methods used in modern particle physics research and how they are applied in practice.
 Functional equations are exact relations between correlation functions which are usually formulated in momentum space and often involve loop integrals.
 Analytic solutions of these equations exist only in limiting cases, like the UV or IR limit, or under severe approximations.
 For quantitative results one has to resort to numerical methods.
 Depending on the problem, the necessary computational resources can range up to high-performance clusters, but many problems are actually far less demanding.
 Nevertheless, the increase in available computational power in the last decades was surely beneficial for progress in the field.

-In this chapter, we will focus on the following variants of functional equations.
+Here we will focus on the following variants of functional equations.
 Equations of motion of correlation functions are integral equations that relate different correlation functions to each other.
 Functional renormalization group equations are integro-differential equations in which the introduction of an artificial scale allows integrating out quantum fluctuations successively from high to low energies.
 Bound state equations are also integral equations and describe how constituents form composite objects like mesons or baryons.
 These different types of functional equations each require dedicated methods to solve them.
 Before such methods can be put to work, the equations have to be truncated, viz., the system of equations, which is infinitely large, has to be brought into a manageable, finite form.
 This step constitutes one of the main challenges when working with functional methods and requires physical insight and a good understanding of the underlying theory.
-How to truncate the equations and which solution methods exist are discussed in this chapter.
+How to truncate the equations and which solution methods exist will be discussed as well.